trolldbois/Responder/README.txt

 Options List:

 -h, --help                           show this help message and exit.

--d PDC01, --domain=PDC01             The target domain name, if not set,
-                                     this tool will use WORKGROUP by default.

 -i 10.20.30.40, --ip=10.20.30.40     The ip address to redirect the traffic to.
                                      (usually yours)